SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-07-cornering-markets.md

 moral panic over LGBTQ folk, the regressive tax cuts piling wealth into the top 1%, and so on.

-Very woth 15 minutes of your time!
+Very worth 15 minutes of your time!

 ---